welpdx/bkmk4pdftk/README.md

 # What does it do?
 I find it easier to copy the Table of Contents from a pdf [by Alt + Click -> Drag to select the text and copying it on a table](https://i.imgur.com/CYP0NnK.gif).
-The macro script basically gathers the data and puts it to the pdftk bookmark format.
+Then, use the macro to gather the data and export it to a pdftk bookmark formatted text file.
+See gif below for what this macro does.

 ![see this](https://i.imgur.com/lQX2AQy.gif)